 Appealing to the core Socialist militants working for the vast state apparatus is a must hence the electoralist posturing about “not linking the rich.”
 Ironically his own estate puts him in the top tier of society in terms of personal wealth but reality is not important.
 By “rich” he means entrepreneurs who, in an over-taxed, over-administered country, somehow manage to succeed.
 By contrast he likes capitalist barons whom he receives at the palace to grant - or not - the favors (rent) they seek.
 In an economic environment of crony capitalism, François III is the big state, to paraphrase Louis XIV.

 There is growing concern that his “normal” government does not have a clear strategy to face the predicted economic and financial storm.
 A recent poll reveals that Hollande’s popularity is already dwindling.
 On the international stage, his “normal” style has baffled experts and often looks like Mr. Bean clumsiness, as aptly noted by the editorialist of Templeton Prize-winning online paper ContrePoint.org.
 No one is quite sure how a “normal” French

 The question of the new president’s stance on Franco-Turkish relations notably remains unanswered.
 His inability to reform the obese state, curb the mounting sovereign debt and free a stagnating economy will no doubt end in hardship for the French

 people.
 Yet his legendary indecisiveness and softness may just be what bilateral relations need at this juncture.
 After counterproductive years with a Turcophobe “hyper” president, Hollande the “hypo” president can only lead to “normalization.”

-Sophie Quintin Adalı is an analyst for www.libreafrique.org, the francophone project of the Atlas Economic Research Foundation.
+Sophie Quintin Adalı is an analyst for www.unmondelibre.org, the Francophone project of the Atlas Economic Research Foundation.